Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Psychological Horror: Uses mental or emotional states - of the characters and the reader - to instill terror or fear in said characters or the audience.

-Examples: Get Out, Rosemary’s Baby, The Shining
+Examples: Get Out, Rosemary’s Baby, The Shining, The Love Witch, Gone Girl, Carrie, The Stepford Wives, Mandy

 Sci-Fi Horror: A terrifying story set against a futuristic or probable (i.e. scientifically based) reality different from our own.